 - When a business you won gets priced above the Sticker Price.

 - When the market has a downturn.

 If a situation occurs when one of these things happens to a company, while rare, you may end up having to sell some of your stock.

 5. Expect to Have Fun

-Learning how to invest for the first time and understanding what you’re investing can actually be enjoyable and not something to no longer be fearful, confused, or stressed about.
+Learning how to invest for the first time and understanding what you’re doing when investing can actually be enjoyable.
+It’s not something to be fearful, confused, or stressed about.
 If you invest Rule #1 style, you’ll look forward to checking on your stocks and watching your savings grow.